abaza738/the-circassians/README.md

 ### Content

 We need members to help add accurate historical events and information, in addition to proof-reading existing content.
-If you want to help with this part of the project, please contact [ShoganA](https://github.com/AbedShowgan) or [Maher](https://github.com/abaza738).
+If you want to help with this part of the project, please contact [ShoganA](https://github.com/AbedShowgan) or [Maher](https://github.com/abaza738).  <br>

+Furthermore, we have a public [Google Drive Folder](https://drive.google.com/drive/u/3/folders/1KtSgGqa-YXcYUdCXHCGjqNHsNL14i1ay) which you can freely visit, and add content <br> that you believe will be relevant to The Circassian Genocide.
+Such as Documents, Images and videos.

 ### Development